uwrighty/visualisation/README.md

 I did not want to clutter the page too much with axis and legends to distract the user from the main visualisation.
 When a series is selected a panel is rendered on the screen which gives more information, and is colored in the same colour as the series in the chart to enable the user to associate the two.
 I decided to use pop up boxes on hover to give the user more information on their selections.
 This meant that I could give them more information without distracting them from the main information.

 5. Animation
 After my first submission, I decided to hide the information panels when the animation was running, as it was distracting the user, and just include a simple label describing the ranking and airline name.
 Once the animation was finished the information panels appear, so that the user can then begin exploring the data.
+I also decided to always keep the Hawaiin and Aloha airlines series displayed, since I wanted to highlight this to the user, as they were extraordinary.

 #Feedback